 One of the significant disadvantages of Shopify is that the higher plans available on the platform come with higher costs.
 Plus, the users must pay the transaction fees on all the transactions made by the customers with any payment method except the Shopify payments app.

 Most of the Shopify stores are new startups, and just like most of the new startups fail, so do the Shopify stores.
-However, some of the top reasons Shopify stores fail are a selection of the wrong niche, lack of proper strategy and plan, insufficient efforts in advertising and marketing, and lack of knowledge in working with the platform.
+However, some of the top reasons Shopify stores fail are selecting the wrong niche, a lack of a proper strategy and plan, insufficient efforts in advertising and marketing, and a lack of knowledge in working with the platform.